-In addition, five other UK libraries are also entitled to free copies of your publication, if they request them within 12 months of publication (if this request is made it will come via us, and we’ll forward it onto you by email – these 5 copies need to sent to a different address to the one above).
+In addition, five other UK libraries are also entitled to free copies of your publication if they request them within 12 months of publication (if this request is made, it will come via us, and we’ll forward it to you by email – these five copies need to sent to a different address to the one above).

 Please see https://bookisbn.org.uk/legal-deposit/ for more information.

-8. Each Format Needs a Different ISBN Number
+8. Each Format/Edition Needs a Different ISBN Number

 You need a different ISBN number for each different format of your book (paperback, e-book, hard copy).
-For example, if your publication is available as both an e-book and a paperback then you will need two different ISBN numbers.
-You also need a different ISBN number for each different language/translation of your book.
+You also need a different ISBN number for each different language/translation of your book or for a new or revised edition.

-A new or revised edition needs a new ISBN number.
-A ‘new edition’ or ‘revised edition’ means that there has been substantial change – e.g. content has been changed in a way that might make a customer complain that this was not the product they expected; or text has been changed to add substantial new content (e.g. the addition of a preface or appendix, or other new content, chapters, or pictures).
-A new ISBN number is also needed if the book has been redesigned, or the title has changed.
+A ‘new edition’ or ‘revised edition’ means that there has been substantial change – e.g. content has been changed in a way that might make a customer complain that this was not the product they expected, or text has been changed to add substantial new content (e.g. the addition of a preface or appendix, or other new content, chapters, or pictures).
+A new ISBN number is also needed if the book has been redesigned or the title has changed.

 A simple reprint does not require a new ISBN number.
 A ‘reprint’ means more copies are being printed with no substantial changes (the reprint may have small insignificant changes – e.g. minor corrections or grammatical changes).